shivanand-patil/TheDataSeminar/Week-02/exercises/mariadb-replication-sync/README.md

 ansible-galaxy install -r requirements.yaml --force

 ansible all -m ping
-ansible all -a "apt update"
-ansible all -a "apt install ufw -y" ansible all -a "ufw status" ansible all -a "ufw allow 3306,4567,4568,4444/tcp" ansible all -a "ufw allow 4567/udp"
+ansible all -a "apt-get update" ansible all -a "apt-get install ufw -y" ansible all -a "ufw status" ansible all -a "ufw allow 3306,4567,4568,4444/tcp" ansible all -a "ufw allow 4567/udp"